Have you ever downloaded an app to your phone or website, only to find out everything crashed?

 If you haven’t put a lot of work into your Shopify theme, why the hell not?
 Your theme is the biggest influence on your conversion rate and sales.

-A weak or subpar theme can be salvaged with a Website Rescue.
+A weak or subpar theme can be salvaged with the Website Rescues.
 It includes dozens of fixes that plague Shopify stores.